karlhorky/pwa-tricks/README.md

 7. Check "Open as window" and select "Create"<br /><br />
    <img src="chrome-pseudo-pwa-create-shortcut-window.png" alt="" /><br /><br />

-## Solution 2: Edit an Existing Web App Manifest
+## Solution 2: Add or Edit a Web App Manifest with Local Overrides

-If the page either specifies a manifest already or sets the Content Security Policy directive `manifest-src`, then the above solution may not work, potentially also returning an error such as:
+Inline web app manifests may not work - either if the page already specifies a manifest or if the Content Security Policy directive `manifest-src` has been set - potentially also returning an error like this:

 ```
 Refused to load manifest from 'data:application/manifest+json,...' because it violates the following Content Security Policy directive: "manifest-src 'self'".